biogeospatial/Biodiverse_publication_list/PublicationsList.md

   * Di Virgilio, G., Laffan, S.W., Nielsen, S.V. and Chapple, D.G. (in press) Does range-restricted evolutionary history predict extinction risk?
 A case study in lizards.
 [Journal of Biogeography, doi:10.1111/jbi.12875](http://dx.doi.org/10.1111/jbi.12875).

-  * Tindall, M.L., Thomson, F.J., Laffan, S.W., and Moles, A.T. (in press) Is there a latitudinal gradient in the proportion of species with spinescence?
-[Journal of Plant Ecology](http://dx.doi.org/10.1093/jpe/rtw031).
+  * Tindall, M.L., Thomson, F.J., Laffan, S.W., and Moles, A.T.
+(2017) Is there a latitudinal gradient in the proportion of species with spinescence?
+[Journal of Plant Ecology, 10, 294-300](http://dx.doi.org/10.1093/jpe/rtw031).

   * Chen, S-C, Cornwell, W.K., Zhang, H-X and Moles, A.T. (in press) Plants show more flesh in the tropics: variation in fruit type along latitudinal and climatic gradients.
 [Ecography](http://dx.doi.org/10.1111/ecog.02010).